fer77/jQuery-projects/readme.md

 # jQuery
-Repo where I can keep track of jQuery mini-projects I have completed and the code that I have used to achieve their objectives.
+Repo where I can keep track of jQuery projects I have completed and the code that I have used.

 #### Projects
 1. Memes.